ruffoa/Compilers-PT_Pascal/TestSuite/Semantic/InitialValues/initial-values-output.md

  % value emitted 0
 ### Semantic assertion 49 failed: symbol stack not empty at end of semantic phase
 ### Semantic assertion 50 failed: type stack not empty at end of semantic phase
-### Semantic assertion 53 failed: value stack not empty at end of semantic phase

 ```

-Warning, output length does not match (15 vs 8)!
+Warning, output length does not match (14 vs 8)!
 (Newlines are not the issue here!) `initial-values.pt`
 Showing as much of the diff as possible...

 File diff